 The biosolids program received its first farm approval under the Pennsylvania Department of Environmental Protections Chapter 275 regulations on January 20, 1995.

 The Altoona Water Authority applied for and received permits under the General Permits Regulation (Chapter 271) for the Easterly (PAG-08-3511) and Westerly (PAG-08-3512) Wastewater Treatment Facilities on April 1, 1998.
-Currently this program has six farms approved.
-They are; The Robert Smith Farm & Robert Himes Farm located in Antis Township; and the David Sollenberger Farm and Fred England Farm located in Woodbury Township, Blair County; The William Replogle Farm located in Taylor Township, Blair County; and the Bill & Deb Hoover Farm located in Warriors Mark Township, Huntingdon County.
+Currently, this program has five active farms approved for land application.
+They are: The Robert Smith Farm located in Antis Township, Blair County; the Daniel Hegarty Farm located in Antis Township, Blair County; the Loganbell Farm located in Antis Township, Blair County; the Schenk Farm located in Allegheny Township, Cambria County; and the Schraff Farm located in Antis Township, Blair County.

 Description of Biosolids